nrfconnect/sdk-nrf/doc/nrf/libraries/dfu/dfu_target.rst

 2. Call the :c:func:`dfu_target_schedule_update` function to mark the firmware as *ready to be booted*.
    On the next reboot, the device will run with the new firmware.

-When the application has to collect another MCUboot image, it must either reset the DFU target using :c:func:`dfu_target_reset` or schedule the upgrade for the current image.
 After that, the application can call the :c:func:`dfu_target_init` function for another image pair index.

 .. note::